How I became a certified Sommelier and the people of my London years

 https://www.ipictheaters.com/#/home/)

-Marco Di Pasquale, the Italian pass boy, who became a great restaurants manager and food and beverage manager.
-Always fun and gentle, super easy guy and ultra sociable, Marco is one of these guys everyone likes and want to be around, he likes his bike and surely does not want to miss any party with staff or friends.
+Marco Di Pasquale, the Italian pass boy, became a great restaurant manager and food and beverage manager.
+Always fun and gentle, super easy guy and ultra sociable, Marco is one of these guys everyone likes and wants to be around.
+He likes his bike and surely does not want to miss any party with staff or friends.
 After working around the world, Marco is now working as the Food and Beverage Director for the Conrad Seoul / 콘래드 서울 (South Korea) (

 https://www.conradseoul.co.kr/)